Please read this section for practical info on travel logistics, ferry timings, what to bring, etc.

 For the return, if your outbound flight is after 1300hrs, you can come back from Havelock or Neil on the same morning quite easily.
 If your outbound flight is before 1300hrs, you will to spend the last night in Port Blair.

-The government ferries depart from Havelock at 0900hrs, 1400 hrs & 1630 hrs.
-The private ferries leave at 1530 (Green Ocean, via Neil) and 1545 (Makruzz) in the afternoon.
+For the return, the government ferries depart from Havelock at 0900hrs & 1630 hrs (and occasionally at 1400).
+The private ferries leave at 1530 (Green Ocean, via Neil) and 1600 (Makruzz) in the afternoon.
 So it is possible to do 2-tank dives on the day of your departure.
 And you get enough of a surface interval to fly the next day as well.

-Tickets for the government ferry (Rs 300-450) go on sale a few days prior, and are quite hard to get – especially for foreign citizens, as a copy of your Andaman Permit is needed for these tickets, which means we can only buy them when you land.
+Tickets for the government ferry (Rs 300-450) theoretically go on sale a few days prior, but in practice, we are only able to get them shortly before departure.
 Tickets for the private ferries (Rs 1000-1300) can be purchased in advance, either through their office here or online (for Makruzz).
 While it is often possible to just show up and get tickets, an advance booking of tickets is strongly recommended.

 For guests staying and diving with us, we offer (and strongly recommend that you avail of) a Meet and Greet facility which includes airport pickup, transfer to the jetty (including round trip tickets on the private ferry), transfers in Havelock, return transfer to the hotel in Port Blair and then to the airport on your departure.
 Price for the transfers is Rs 4,000 for one person, Rs 7,000 for 2 people and Rs 3,500 per person for 3 or more people – this is based on round trip tickets on a private ferry (if we are unable to use a private ferry due to timings or other issues, a Rs 600 discount per person each way will apply).
 Please let us know in advance, preferably at the time of your booking, if you would like us to arrange the same for you.